-- (1) In addition to the requirements of the ICLL, watertight and weathertight doors must comply with the design and construction requirements contained in one of the following standards that is applicable to the type and operations of the vessel: - (a) ISO 14884:2015 Large yachts Weathertight doors Strength and weathertightness requirements; - (b) ISO 6042:2015 Ships and marine technology Weathertight single-leaf steel doors; - (c) ISO 17940:2015 Ships and marine technology Hinged watertight doors; or - (d) the rules of a Recognised Organisation covering watertight and weathertight
+- (1) In addition to the requirements of the ICLL, watertight and weathertight doors on the vessel must comply with the design and construction requirements contained in one of the following standards that is applicable to the type and operations of the vessel: - (a) ISO 14884:2015 Large yachts Weathertight doors Strength and weathertightness requirements; - (b) ISO 6042:2015 Ships and marine technology Weathertight single-leaf steel doors; - (c) ISO 17940:2015 Ships and marine technology Hinged watertight doors; or - (d) the rules of a Recognised Organisation covering watertight and weathertight doors.

-Note A deemed to satisfy standard is only applicable to vessels within the scope of the standard.
-Many ISO standards have different operational ranges to those in the NSCV.
+NOTE The vessel must be within the scope of the standard chosen.
+ISO standards or the rules of a Recognised Organisation may have different operational ranges to those in the NSCV.
 The appropriate standard for the intended type, operations and operational area of the vessel must be chosen.

-(2) The doors must be assessed, installed and tested in accordance with Chapter 7.
+(2) The watertight and weathertight doors must be assessed, installed and tested in accordance with Chapter 7.